Students and staff member sit in a restorative justice circle in a classroom

 Educator and Staff Training

 Introduction to Restorative Justice Practices and "Circle" (Tier 1 Training).
 This two-day experiential training prepares teachers and staff to design and facilitate restorative circles.
-Participants will directly experience circles; understand the elements, philosophy, and rituals of the circles; and practice both planning and facilitation of circles
+Participants will directly experience circles; understand the elements, philosophy, and rituals of the circles; and practice both planning and facilitation of circles.

 Restorative Mindset and Classroom Management (Tier 2 Training).
 This advanced two-day training focuses on how to use restorative justice practices to build a restorative workplace and school setting and to respond when issues and disruptions arise.
-A range of Tier 2 practices will be covered, including restorative conversations with one or more participants, and circles responding to culture issues as well as incidents of harm that have affected colleagues and students
+A range of Tier 2 practices will be covered, including restorative conversations with one or more participants, and circles responding to culture issues as well as incidents of harm that have affected colleagues and students.

 Addressing Conflict Using Restorative Justice Practices (Tier 3 Training).
 This advanced two-day training focuses on how to respond when the inevitable occurs and things get off track.
 Staff will be introduced to different approaches to address harm and transform conflict and explore how to respond restoratively to an incident between two or more colleagues or students.
 We will learn more about how to use the restorative questions when there is conflict and how staff can intervene in a way that is fair to everyone and allows the colleagues and students to be able to fully move past the incident.